 It’s seen a lot of news coverage lately, even appearing on 60 minutes.
-It’s resveratrol, a natural anti-aging compound that’s naturally found in in red wine, and to a lesser extent in blueberries and nuts.
-Here, we’ll give you an overview of some of the benefits of this wonderful substance.
+It’s resveratrol, a natural anti-aging compound naturally found in red wine and, to a lesser extent, in blueberries and nuts.
+Here, we’ll give you an overview of some of the benefits of this remarkable substance.

-This substance may also reduce the amount of fat in your body, and could, in the future, be used to combat obesity.
+This substance may also reduce the amount of fat in your body and could, in the future, be used to combat obesity.
 The Endocrine Society’s 90th annual meeting touted this fantastic discovery.
 Resveratrol may also work to protect your heart.
-The potent antioxidants found in red wine may help in the regulation of blood sugar levels, by slowing the absorption of carbohydrates into the bloodstream.
-This in turn will help keep blood pressure lower, and possibly prevent heart disease.
+The potent antioxidants found in red wine may help regulate blood sugar levels by slowing the absorption of carbohydrates into the bloodstream.
+This, in turn, will help keep blood pressure lower and possibly prevent heart disease.

-Resveratrol may also improve breast health.
-It can inhibit the growth of abnormal cells that can lead to a lot of types of breast cancer.
-This information is according to a study that was published in a July 2008 edition of Cancer Prevention Research.
+On other Resveratrol News, it may also improve breast health.
+It can inhibit the growth of abnormal cells, leading to many types of breast cancer, according to a study published in a July 2008 edition of Cancer Prevention Research.
 Taking resveratrol may prevent the progression of the disease.

-A study from the American Journal of Physiology-Gastrointestinal and Liver Physiology discovered that resveratrol may keep fatty deposits from building up in the liver, a condition frequently found in those who consume a lot of alcohol.
+A study from the American Journal of Physiology-Gastrointestinal and Liver Physiology discovered that resveratrol might keep fatty deposits from building up in the liver, a condition frequently found in those who consume a lot of alcohol.
 It may activate two molecules (AMPK and SiRT1) which send signals to cells concerning the metabolism of fat in the liver.
-These molecules can be stunted by alcohol, which can lead to the buildup of fat in the liver..
+These molecules can be stunted by alcohol, leading to fat buildup in the liver.

-In short, you should definitely give it a try.
-It can fight disease, and is a great anti-aging compound (and the research has been done to prove it!)
+In short, you should give it a try.
+It can fight disease and is a great anti-aging compound (and the research has been done to prove it!)
 New research is being done every day, and we are finding more and more things to like about resveratrol.